marinescuadrian/marinescuadrian.github.io/_posts/2016-07-27-cryptocurrency-mining.md

 <img class="img-responsive image-center thumbnail" src="{{site.url}}/img/mining/2_pcs_mining.jpg" alt="2 PCs Mining Cryptocurrency" />

-If you mine solo, it's not that important the high hashrate as the luck...Yes, you can have 500Mh/s and find a block in 2-3 days or 2-3weeks.
+If you mine solo, it's not that important the high hashrate as the luck...Yes, you can have 500Mh/s and find a block in 2-3 days or 2-3 weeks.
 So, if you don't want to waste the hashpower, just join a pool.
 There are a lot out there: ethermine (1% fee with PPLNS payout scheme), ethpool (1%fee, paid after you solve a block, that means when you each ~5ETH in your account), dwarfpool, etc.

 **What is a pool?**